The Liane Deasy Memorial Swim

 Team Prize: NAC Masters - Colm O’Neill (3rd), John Woods (7th), Niall Tully (10th) & David Swift (11th)

 The race will be run under the auspices of Glenalbyn Masters Swimming Club, the club with whom Mark swims.
-More details will be announced once the season begins in May.
+There will be two races on the morning of the swim - a Men’s race at 11am and a Women’s race at midday.
+More information about the rules can be found here: https://www.howdidyouswim.com/index.php.

 Cost & Registration

 NOTE: Given this is a charity race there will be volunteers with buckets ready to accept any donations from the swimmers and spectators alike.
-Also, once the basic costs of running the event are covered, all other proceeds with go to Epilepsy Ireland.
+Once the basic costs of running the event are covered, all other proceeds with go to Epilepsy Ireland.

 There will be prizes in the following categories, including a perpetual trophy for the winners of the Men's and Women's race respectively: